Department of Health and Human Services

 AHA's team of experienced Health Information Managers and Auditors conducted over 140 on-site audits of VAED data reported by Victorian public hospitals and health services.

-All public and private hospitals (including rehabilitation centres, extended care facilities and day procedure centres) in Victoria, are required to report a minimum set of data for each admitted patient episode.
+All public and private hospitals in Victoria (including rehabilitation centres, extended care facilities and day procedure centres) are required to report a minimum set of data for each admitted patient episode.
 This dataset forms the Victorian Admitted Episodes Dataset (VAED).

-The VAED audit process includes:
+The VAED audit process included:

 The VAED provides a comprehensive dataset of the causes, effects and nature of illness, and the utilisation of health services in Victoria.
 It supports health service planning, policy formulation, epidemiological research and the public hospital activity-based funding model.